 - 1/2 cup sugar

 - 2 Tablespoons Cornstarch

 - 1 cup cold water

 - 4 cups fresh or frozen blueberries

-- For the pancakes: In a large bowl combine the flour, sugar, baking powder and salt.
+- In a large bowl combine the flour, sugar, baking powder and salt.

 - In a small bowl, combine the eggs, milk, sour cream, and butter.
 Stir into the dry ingredients until it is just moistened.
 Fold in the blueberries.